Distinguished Award for Humanitarian Service

 The awardee is an outstanding example and model to emulate for a life dedicated to a nobler, more righteous, and more productive way for the human to live as an individual on this earth.
 The awardee is well known for professional excellence and has demonstrated professional dedication by the giving of professional skills freely, and without desire for personal gain or aggrandizement, to those in this world who cannot otherwise, physically and financially, receive them.

-The 2024 nomination process will be open January 4 – March 8.
-Submit your nomination here.
+The 2025 nomination cycle will be open January 6 – March 17.
+Submit your nomination today!

 Previous Recipients: